brunobord/downpub/README.md

 ##Installation

-Install python3, Downpub will not work well on python2.
+You must install python3, because Downpub will not work well on python2.
 You must install setuptools too, then - it's optional - virtualenv.
 Then, in the virtualenv (or not), enter this :

     pip install Flask Flask-WTF Flask-sqlalchemy Flask-Migrate Flask-Babel